-Have you ever been in a full immersion foreign language class?
-If you have, then you understand why visuals are important for ELLs (English Language Learners).
+If you have ever been in a full immersion foreign language class, then you understand why visual aids for ELLs are so important.
 When you learn a language in an immersive environment, you feel disoriented and anxious.
-Visuals are important for ELLs because it reduces their anxiety, increases their comprehension, and can even help them with decoding.

 Examples of Visuals